 The subdivision and future development of the Lincoln Heath South Estate has been divided into distinct stages.
-The planning application at hand seeks approval for stages 1-4 (inclusive), located within the north-eastern site corner, as outlined below.
+The planning application at hand seeks approval for stages 1-4 (inclusive), located within the north-eastern site corner, as outlined below (see Appendix 3 - Lincoln Heath South Development Plan Stages 1-4).